-E-file and E-pay Mandate for Employers (Assembly Bill 1245)
+E-file and E-pay Mandate for Employers – AB 1245

-- Register for an employer payroll tax account number.
+- Register, close, or re-open an employer payroll tax account.

 - Make payroll tax deposits and pay other liabilities.